dfinity/vscode-motoko/README.md

 - `motoko.dfx`: The location of the `dfx` binary
 - `motoko.canister`: The default canister name to use in multi-canister projects
 - `motoko.formatter`: The formatter used by the extension
-- `motoko.legacyDfxSupport`: Uses legacy `dfx`-dependent features when a `dfx.json` file is available
+- `motoko.legacyDfxSupport`: Uses legacy `dfx`-dependent features when a relevant `dfx.json` file is available
-- `motoko.standaloneArguments`: Additional arguments to pass to the language server when running in a non-dfx project
-- `motoko.standaloneBinary`: The location of a custom language server binary

 ## Recent Changes